ASchuehle/Webscraping/README.md

-# YouTube Channel Video Downloader
+# YouTube Channel Video-Data Downloader

 This Python script allows you to fetch information about all the videos in a YouTube channel and store it in an Excel file.
 ## Requirements